xtivia/generator-jetray/README.md

 # Jetray
-Yeoman generator for React, Angular and (as of v2.0) Vue portlets on Liferay DXP
+Yeoman generator for React, Angular and (v2.0+) Vue portlets on Liferay DXP

+NOTE: As of v2.1, JetRay optionally supports using yarn as your package manager (instead of npm) for Javascript-centric (non-Gradle) builds.

 [https://xtivia.github.io/generator-jetray](https://xtivia.github.io/generator-jetray)